Kaine: "What did you call me?"

 - After being killed by the Lobos siblings, Kaine makes a deal with Ero to be reborn in the same manner Peter was after being killed by Morlun during The Other story arc.

-- You should be starting to see where the no responsibility Tagline comes from...
+- You should be starting to see where the tagline comes from...
 Kaine makes one with Fisk to get the Assassin's Guild off his back, by agreeing to soften them up so they could be forcibly taken over.

 - Death Seeker: Kraven the Hunter's sole goal now is to have Kaine kill him, since he's the only one who can.
-He succeeded.
+He succeeded, and was resurrected in full.

 - Didn't Think This Through: Kaine's MO including sleeping with Zoe right after saving her as Scarlet Spider, and therefore revealing his (and possibly Peter Parker's) identity to her.

-- To be fair, when he does have a plan it goes to hell quickly anyway of usually winds up with people hating him for involving them.
+- To be fair, when he does have a plan it goes to hell quickly anyway or usually winds up with people hating him for involving them.

 - Dreaming of Things to Come: Aracely has a dream like in Issue #24.